us4useu/us4r-lite-user-docs/_sources/content/5_guidelines-for-use.md.txt

 and to reduce the use of natural resources, we encourage you to recycle this product in an appropriate system that will ensure that most of the materials are reused or recycled appropriately.

+*Expected Service Life*

+*The expected service life of the us4R-lite™ device is 5 years under normal operating conditions as described in this manual.*
+*This estimation is based on internal testing and usage patterns.
+Proper maintenance, cleaning, and handling are essential* *to achieve the stated service life.
+After the expected service life, continued use of the device may increase the risk of failure or reduced performance.*

 ## Cleaning and maintenance of the device